CenTrial Logo

 How CenTrial and Asthma to Clinical Trials

 CenTrial.org is a valuable resource for asthma patients interested in participating in clinical trials.
 This platform connects patients to asthma research opportunities by matching their health information with ongoing clinical trials.
-By signing up on CenTrial and completing a health profile, you can receive alerts about clinical trials that may be suitable for your condition.
+By signing up on CenTrial and completing a health profile, you can receive calls or emails about clinical trials that may be suitable for your condition.
 CenTrial streamlines the process of finding and participating in clinical trials for you, making it easier to access the latest treatments and contribute to medical research.

 Benefits of Participating in Clinical Trials